ZhengdongWang/zhengdongwang.com/productivity.md

 Okay now that you know that time for what you came for.

 **Everybody is saying the same thing.** At least, it looks that way from the quotes I picked.
 You should read the original essays to make sure.
-I really like them all in full.
-Also read them because I only picked parts that work for my life, which is not your life.
+Another reason to read them in full is because I quoted only the parts that are relevant to my life, which is not your life.

+{% capture adriene %}Yoga with Adriene, [often:](https://www.youtube.com/channel/UCFKE7WVJfvaHW5q283SxchA){% endcapture %}
 {% capture altman_email %}Sam Altman, [on answering email:](https://conversationswithtyler.com/episodes/sam-altman){% endcapture %}
 {% capture altman_productivity %}Sam Altman, [Productivity:](https://blog.samaltman.com/productivity){% endcapture %}
 {% capture altman_successful %}Sam Altman, [How To Be Successful:](https://blog.samaltman.com/how-to-be-successful){% endcapture %}